For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 Based on my research I was unable to find federal statutes that mandate certain behavior by warranty companies, which means you are left to deal with individual state regulations.

 I read a lot of very negative posts while reviewing home warranty companies.
-There is a lot of consumers dissatisfaction in this industry and I read some horrible stories while researching this article.
+There is a lot of consumers dissatisfaction in this industry and I read some horror stories while researching this article.

 It sounds like there are a lot of disreputable companies selling warranties – so buyers beware!